eternaldensity/Sandcastle-Builder/README.md

 ## 2.893
 - Fixed ONGs with Backing Out boost
 - Improved description of Molpies boost
+- Increase Panther Salve power even when you have infinite castles and Panther Glaze
+- ASHF updates the price factor before activating Shopping Assistant.
+- Prevent 0 fractal level from multiplying Not Lucky by 0 (though I think that could only happen if you have 0 sand or infinite castles, so it's probably unimportant)

 ## 2.892
 - Made it possible to get Flux Capacitor if time travel costs more castles than you have